 My brand wasn’t feeling unique and true to myself (or my audience).

 What was I bringing to the table with Living in Another Language?
 Was I ‘selling out’ and writing posts that I know would be pinned and shared = more traffic, or was I writing posts that were genuinely helpful for readers?

 How am I different than every other blogger who uses VCSO filters, WordPress, and fancy cameras?
 I’m not as different as I’d like to be, but hoping that this year I can do my best to share realistically and genuinely about travel and expat life.
 I am always open for suggestions from you guys as well, so if there is a topic or two you’d like me to write on or even start a series about, I would be more than happy to!

 Being honest here, I pretty much make pennies off of Living in Another Language, and I’ve stopped taking guest posts or sponsored posts about things I don’t care for.
 I would love to make money off this blog eventually, but I realize I need to do a bit more organic growth and reach before I begin looking into that again.
-I want to do my best to make sure anything I do monetarily is good for my readers, and that’s why I’ve gotten rid of most ads and sponsored posts on my site as well (I enjoy working with cool brands though — those posts won’t go away).
+I want to do my best to make sure anything I do monetarily is good for my readers, and that’s why I’ve gotten rid of some ads and sponsored posts on my site as well (I enjoy working with cool brands though — those posts won’t go away).
 Baby steps here!

 I have to stop caring so much about the numbers.